gosiadrygala/Travelgram/README.md

 As a user, I want a log out option, to log out with another account.

-As a user, I want, forgot the password feature, so that I can retrieve my password.

 As a user, I want a register form, so I can register to the app and use its functionalities.

 As a user, I want to have a map, so I can search for new places to discover.